-Although included in the original proposals for a Restricted Parking Zone, the so-called mews areas — areas with stone paving — are not covered by parking restrictions.
-However space in the mews is often limited and most parking space within them is privately owned by the adjoining properties.
+Although included in the original proposals for a Restricted Parking Zone, the so-called mews areas — areas with stone paving — were not initially covered by parking restrictions in 2016, but were added in 2019.
+Space in the mews is often limited and some parking space within them is privately owned by the adjoining properties.
 The boundary between the public and private areas is usually marked by a narrow line of concrete within the paving.
 Public parking spaces within the mews areas are marked by blue ‘P’ signs.

 The car park off Barbrook Road for visitors to the lakes and the car park on East Wichel Way in front of the shops are not covered by the parking restrictions.
 The car park at the Bayberry pub and the car park shared between East Wichel Primary School and the Community Centre are both private property.